SeaDve/seadve.github.io/content/blog/12-diy-12v-dc-power-supply/index.md

 ![PCB Layout](pcb-layout.png)

 We had to print it on a sticker paper, transfer it to the copper board, cut it, drill it, etch it, and solder the components.
-It was a long process, but the result was worth it.

 ![PCB Soldered](pcb-soldered.png)

 Did we also mention that we soldered the regulator in reverse for the first time?
 Oops.
-But hey, we learned from it.

 ### Custom Enclosure